 - The city in charge of roadway maintenance

-As you can see, liability for these accidents is a big question that often requires assistance from accident attorneys to answer.
+As you can see, liability for these accidents is a big question that often requires assistance from car accident attorneys in Phoenix to answer.
 You may need a full-blown investigation of your crash, especially since autonomous vehicles are relatively new.
 The legalities behind these accidents aren’t well-established due to the novelty of autonomous vehicles.
 It is largely up to state courts to decide liability in these unique cases.

 Current Autonomous Vehicle Technologies

 Autonomous vehicle technologies are coming into their own as technology finally catches up with imagination.
 Major companies such as Tesla, General Motors, Waymo, Volkswagen, Ford, Uber, Toyota, Audi, and others have all begun to experiment with different levels of vehicle autonomy, from computer chips that permit driver-assist technologies to total driverless capabilities.